HOW TO WRITE THE BEST SOCIAL MEDIA POLICY / GUIDELINES + TEMPLATE IN 2019

 TOP REASONS FOR DRAFTING A SUCCESSFUL SOCIAL MEDIA GUIDELINES

 Only 51% of employees report that their workplace has rules about social media use at work, according to a recent Pew Research Center survey—which means half of the workforce is potentially at risk for litigation and security breaches.
 Legal problems can arise for businesses if employees say something negative about the company, reveal confidential information, or say something positive about the company without disclosing their affiliation

-- Your business can mak the most out Employee advocacy via social media commentary.
-Suggesting your employees to promote your business’ content via your employees social media accounts can result in more brand trust.
+- Your business can make the most out Employee advocacy via social media commentary.
+Suggesting your employees promote your business’ content via your employees social media accounts can result in more brand trust.